 He sat down clutching the letter, struggling to breathe.
 He tried to calm himself.
 His hands were shaking.
 What was happening?
 It was all too confusing.
 He thought of Deborah, his late wife and wished she was here, she would know what to do.
 Now he felt alone, deserted, a failure.
 With all his achievements he knew he had failed, failed as a father.

-Chapter Two- Hull Bus station
+Chapter Two- Hull Bus Station

 The station was crowded when I arrived.
-So many people were scurrying around that for a moment The noise was horrendous, voices shouting, mobiles ringing, I was struggling to focus.
+So many people were scurrying around that for a moment.
+The noise was horrendous, voices shouting, mobiles ringing, I was struggling to focus.
 Then I saw it, the ticket office.
 I made my way to it.
 I seemed to have become empowered by a strange strength.
 I felt an inner confidence.
 There was a short queue, then I was at the desk.

 ‘One single to Tilbury please,’ I asked.
 The agent looked up.